-If you are not able to automatically update WordPress because you do not get the WordPress update notification or due to any other reason, you can update WordPress manually by following the steps below:
+If you are not able to automatically update WordPress because of not getting the WordPress update notification or because of any other reason, you can update WordPress manually by following the steps below:

 1. Back up WordPress